-The identification plate with the machine number is attached to the middle right side of the machine drawbar.
+The identification plate with the machine number is either attached to the middle right side of the machine drawbar, front left hand side of the sprung drawbar frame, or the left hand side of the full-length chassis.

 IMPORTANT

 It is absolutely forbidden to alter and/or erase the data written on the identification plate of the machine.
 The operator is required to verify frequently the legibility of the data and, when this in doubt, to communicate with the Manufacturer.
 The data will be transferred to a new plate to replace the old one.